ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/creating-and-deploying.markdown

 {CODE transformers_6@Transformers/Creating.cs /}

+This approach lack any strongly-typed definition gurantees, but the good thing about this is that we aren't limited by the type system.
+In this case, we can execute this transformer on any type that has a Name property.
+Note that in practice, you _can_ use any transformer on any type.
+They execute on the server and have no concept of your user defined types.
+However, it is usually easier to look at untyped transformers and see that they can operate on all types, than to look at a typed transformer and understand that it can operate on types other than what it is defined for.

-Probably one of the worst things with this approach is the lack of strongly-typed definition.
-It can be partially addressed by creating `TransformerDefinition` from class that implements `AbstractTransformerCreationTask` by invoking `CreateTransformerDefinition` method.
+TransformerDefinition can also be partially addressed by creating `TransformerDefinition` from class that implements `AbstractTransformerCreationTask` by invoking `CreateTransformerDefinition` method.

 {CODE transformers_7@Transformers/Creating.cs /}